 Buying miles & points strategically can be a good value, especially for first & business class travel.
 In the past, American AAdvantage used to consistently have different promotions on purchased miles each month.
-However, in early 2022, American increased the cost to purchase miles, and seemingly gave up on selling miles, as the program has had the same 35% off promotion on buying miles for the entire year… until now.
+However, in early 2022, American increased the cost to purchase miles, and seemingly gave up on selling miles, as the program has pretty consistently had the same 35% off promotion on buying miles since then.

 In this post: